jishmachiraykal/Data-Structures-and-Algorithms-in-C-and-C-/linked_list/README.md

         2. Delete from given node: time complexity min is o(1) and max is o(n)

 * Reversing doubly linked list: Traverse through the list and swap it.
 All previous nodes will be reversed one by one and all next nodes are reversed one by one

+* Last node in circular doubly linked list is head's previous node.
+Therefore, adding a new node before head node taken o(1) time.

+* If there is single node, then its next and previous should point on itself.
+Then it is doubly linked list.
+If there is no node, then the value=NULL

+* Comparision of linked list:
+        1. Linear linked list
+        2. Circular singly linked list
+        3. Doubly linked list
+        4. Circular doubly linked list
+Doubly LL take double the space of pointers required in singly LL because doubly LL needs 2 pointers(2n space), whereas singly LL requires one pointer(n space)

+Circular singly LL takes o(n) time before inserting before the first node and others take o(1).
+Inserting at any other position takes same time for LL

+Deleting the head node: In circular LL it take o(n) time and other LL takes o(1)

+Deleting at any other position: All LL takes min of o(1) and max of o(n) time

+* For queue, we can use singly LL.
+Doubly circular LL is the best but it takes more space as it consumes more pointer.
+In Java only doubly LL is available

+* Comparision between array and linked list:
+        1. Arrays are created both in stack as well as in heap.
+LL are always created in heap
+        2. Arrays size is fixed and LL size is variable length
+        3. LL takes extra space in every node to stored link of the next node whereas arrays takes only space for data
+        4. Elements in arrays can be accessed randomly(e.r., A[6]) whereas LL data has to be access sequentially
+        5. Efficiency of inserting/deleting the elements in both arrays and LL is same(o(1) and o(n)) if the data is not an issue
+        6. Data movement is costly in arrays than LL because it shitfs the data in arrays
+        7. Binary search is not effient in LL whereas it is easily possible in arrays
+        8. Insertion/merge sore is more frieandly in linked list than arrays

+* Both array and LL are used as per the requirement

+* If we are finding the middle node for total of 6 node, then either 3rd/4th node is a middle node

+* Time taken for finding the middle node is o(1)

+* To traverse from back side of a linked list, stack will help.
+After traversing and storing the address in a LL, start from backwards and the point where addresses become different till that point is the intersecting point of a LL.
+Time taken is o(n)